Arts on the Hill

 UVA Faculty, Staff, & Students: All UVA faculty, staff, and students can enter the lottery (one submission per person).

 Lottery: All UVA faculty, staff, and students are eligible to enter the lottery, with preference given to UVA students.
-The deadline to register is 11:59 pm on Monday, April 29.
+The deadline to enter the lottery is 11:59pm on Sunday, March 16.
+Winners will be notified by no later than 5:00pm on Tuesday, March 18.

 Questions or Concerns: Email Emma Terry, Programs & Communication Director for UVA Arts, or Gracelyn Spates, Coordinator, Major Events.